 Title IX is a federal law that prohibits discrimination based on sex in educational programs and activities.
 Examples that are subject to Title IX include admissions, recruitment, financial aid, academic programs, and employment.
 Title IX also protects students from sexual harassment, including sexual violence, such as rape, other forms of sexual assault and sexual coercion.
 The Title IX Coordinator monitors and oversees the College's compliance with Title IX and related laws in the prevention of sexual harassment and discrimination, including the coordination of education and training activities and the response to Title IX complaints.
 Students, faculty, administrators, staff, or others who participate in the College's educational programs and activities with question, concerns, or complaints about sex discrimination, harassment or sexual misconduct are encouraged to contact the Title IX Coordinator: Gabriela Bray, Director of Compliance, TitleIX@cbd.edu or call (213) 427-2200.
+CBD College will promptly investigate all allegations in as confidential manner as possible and will take appropriate corrective action if warranted.
 The College's Title-IX related policies (e.g., Policy on Sex/Gender Harassment, Discrimination and Sexual Misconduct and applicable resolution procedures, Policy on Pregnant and Parenting Students, etc.) are available for download on the Student Learning Management system (e.g., Moodle) as well as through the Title IX Coordinator and the Student Affairs office.